Lewis M. Steel: Career

-Private practice

-In the decades that followed Steel pursued civil rights cases in private practice in New York City, at DiSuvero, Meyers, Obermen and Steel, and then at Eisner Levy and Steel LLP.
-In 1980 he and his colleague from the NAACP, who was Steel's closest professional colleague and friend, Richard Bellman (who was an uncle of Rep. Jamie Raskin), started the civil rights firm Steel and Bellman PC, and later added Susan Ritz and Miriam Clark as partners.
-The firm took on a wide range of cases, involving discrimination in housing and employment; they freed the wrongfully accused from jail, and pushed for prison reform.
+In the decades that followed, Steel pursued civil rights cases in private practice in New York City.
+In 1980 he and his colleague from the NAACP, Richard Bellman, started the civil rights firm Steel and Bellman PC, and later added Susan Ritz and Miriam Clark as partners.
+The firm took on cases involving discrimination in housing and employment; they freed the wrongfully accused from jail, and pushed for prison reform.
 The firm represented plaintiffs in a class action lawsuit that alleged racial discrimination in the hiring and promotion of black and Hispanic workers by the New York City Parks Department.
 The suit, Wright v.
 Stern, was settled in 2006 when the Parks Department agreed to pay more than $21 million in damages and fees.
-After Steel Bellman Ritz & Clark disbanded in 2006, Steel joined Outten & Golden, where he is now senior counsel.
-He also serves as general counsel for the Institute for Policy Studies.
+After Steel Bellman Ritz & Clark disbanded in 2006, Steel joined Outten & Golden, where he is senior counsel.
+He also served as general counsel for the Institute for Policy Studies until April 2023.

 Attica

-In 1971 Steel, who was a vice-president of the National Lawyers Guild New York City Chapter, went to Attica Correctional Facility as one of the outside observers trying to prevent the prison authorities from engaging in a bloody attack on the prisoners who controlled a large yard where they held guards and prison workers as hostages.
-Steel also wanted to protect a client there, William A. "Tony" Maynard, a friend of the writers, James Baldwin and William Styron who was serving a manslaughter sentence Steel would later get overturned.
+In 1971 Steel, who was a vice-president of the National Lawyers Guild New York City Chapter, went to Attica Correctional Facility as an outside observer trying to prevent the prison authorities from engaging in a bloody attack on the prisoners who controlled a large yard where they held guards and prison workers as hostages.
+Steel also wanted to protect a client there, William A. "Tony" Maynard, who was serving a manslaughter sentence Steel would later get overturned.
 At Attica, the observers soon realized that it was not only their job to observe, but to try to negotiate a settlement, which would help resolve some of their complaints ‒ including harsh treatment, bad food, poor medical care, frequent use of solitary confinement and lack of representations at prison hearings.
 While the prison yard was still in the hands of more than 800 prisoners and their hostage guards and workers, Steel obtained an agreement that the prisoners would not be charged with any property related crimes.
-Reflecting on the legacy of Attica in a 2016 article in the Nation, Steel wrote that the carnage due to the prison yard attack ordered by Gov. Nelson Rockefeller did not lead to reform.
+Reflecting on the legacy of Attica in a 2016 article in the Nation, Steel wrote that the carnage due to the prison yard attack ordered by Governor Nelson Rockefeller did not lead to reform.
 "Federal law also turned repressive over the years, with much higher mandatory minimum sentences, especially for the drug crimes involving persons of color, and Congress significantly limited the circumstances in which the federal courts could intervene to require remedies for prison conditions which violated the constitution's Eighth Amendment prohibiting cruel and unusual punishment."
-Steel also discussed his experience in the Academy Award nominated documentary Attica (2021).
+Steel also discussed his experience in the documentary Attica in 2021.